-Twitter Axis of Evil: Trump Tweets Threats To Syria, Russia, and Iran Over Chemical Attack In Syria
+Twitter Axis Of Evil: Trump Tweets Threats To Syria, Russia, And Iran Over Chemical Attack In Syria

-U.S. President Donald Trump took to Twitter early Sunday morning to voice his dismay for a reported chemical attack in the suburbs of Damascus in the city of Douma in eastern Ghouta.
-Trump issued a clear and present warning to President Bashar al-Assad of Syria, President Vladimir Putin of Russia, and President Hassan Rouhani of Iran that the three countries will have a “Big price to pay” for the chemical attack that reportedly has killed 40 civilians on Saturday night.
+U.S. President Donald Trump took to Twitter early Sunday morning to voice his dismay of a reported chemical attack in the suburbs of Damascus in the city of Douma in eastern Ghouta in Syria.
+Trump issued a clear and present warning to President Bashar al-Assad of Syria, President Vladimir Putin of Russia, and President Hassan Rouhani of Iran that the three countries will have a “Big price to pay” for the chemical attack that reportedly killed 40 civilians on Saturday night.

 The Syrian American Medical Society and the Civil Defense (White Helmets) issued a joint statement that “more than 500 people, mostly women, and children, were brought to medical centers with difficulty breathing, foaming at the mouth, and burning of the eyes.”

+Trump used the occasion to take a rare public hardline stance toward Russian President Putin, as he mentioned his name and directly accredited culpability for the attack to Putin because of his support for, as Trump stated, “Animal Assad.”
+The timing of the reported chemical attack comes at an auspicious time, as Trump recently voiced his intent to withdraw American military forces from Syria.

 Many dead, including women and children, in mindless CHEMICAL attack in Syria.
 Area of atrocity is in lockdown and encircled by Syrian Army, making it completely inaccessible to outside world.
 President Putin, Russia and Iran are responsible for backing Animal Assad.
 Big price…